scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 There are two types of TRC updates: regular and sensitive.
 A **regular TRC update** is a periodic re-issuance of the TRC where the entities and policies listed in the TRC remain unchanged, whereas a **sensitive TRC update** is an update that modifies critical aspects of the TRC, such as the set of core ASes.
 In both cases, the base TRC remains unchanged.
 If the ISD's TRC has been compromised, it is necessary for an ISD to re-establish the trust root.
 This is possible with a process called **trust reset** (if allowed by the ISD's trust policy).
 In this case, a new base TRC is created.

+### Substitutes to Certificate Revocation {#substitutes-to-revocation}

+The CP-PKI does not explicitly support certificate revocation.
+Instead, it relies on the two mechanisms described above and on short-lived certificates.
+This approach constitutes an attractive alternative to a revocation system for the following reasons:

+- Both short-lived certificates and revocation lists must be signed by a CA. Instead of periodically signing a new revocation list, the CA can simply re-issue all the non-revoked certificates.
+Although the overhead of signing multiple certificates is greater than that of signing a single revocation list, the overall complexity of the system is reduced.
+In the CP-PKI the number of certificates that each CA must renew is manageable as it is limited to at most the number of ASes within an ISD.
+- Even with a revocation system, a compromised key cannot be instantaneously revoked.
+Through their validity period, both short-lived certificates and revocation lists implicitly define an attack window (i.e., a period during which an attacker who managed to compromise a key could use it before it becomes invalid).
+In both cases, the CA must consider a tradeoff between efficiency and security when picking this validity period.

 ## Overview of Certificates, Keys, and Roles

 The base TRC constitutes the root of trust within an ISD. {{figure-1}} provides a first impression of the trust chain within an ISD, based on its TRC.
 For detailed descriptions, please refer to [](#cert-specs) and [](#trc-specification).